Empire Builder

-The Empire Builder is an Amtrak long-distance passenger train that operates daily between Chicago and either Seattle or Portland via two sections west of Spokane.
+The Empire Builder is a daily long-distance passenger train operated by Amtrak between Chicago and either Seattle or Portland via two sections west of Spokane.
 Introduced in 1929, it was the flagship passenger train of the Great Northern Railway and was retained by Amtrak when it took over intercity rail service in 1971.

 The end-to-end travel time of the route is 45–46 hours for an average speed of about 50 mph, though the train travels as fast as 79 mph over the majority of the route.
 It is Amtrak's busiest long-distance route.

-During fiscal year 2022, the Empire Builder carried 303,568 passengers, an increase of 37.56% from FY2021 but 29.9% below pre-COVID-19 levels (433,372 passengers during FY2019).
+During fiscal year 2023, the Empire Builder carried 338,993 passengers, an increase of 15.0% from FY2022 but 21.8% below pre-COVID-19 levels (433,372 passengers during FY2019).
 During FY2022, the train had a total revenue of $49,600,000.

 History

 The Great Northern Railway inaugurated the Empire Builder on June 10, 1929.
 It was named in honor of the company's founder, James J. Hill, who had reorganized several failing railroads into the only successful attempt at a privately funded transcontinental railroad.
 It reached the Pacific Northwest in the late 19th century, and for this feat, he was nicknamed "The Empire Builder".
 Following World War II, Great Northern placed new streamlined and diesel-powered trains in service that cut the scheduled 2,211-mile trip between Chicago and Seattle from 58.5 hours to 45 hours.